apache/mynewt-site/docs/os/tutorials/unit_test.md

 the test suite code requires `#include <testutil/testutil.h>` to get the Mynewt testutil definitions.

-Your test suite `test_json.c` file contains at a minimum two functions
+Your test suite `test_json.c` file contains at a minimum two functions:

 1. A test Suite which is empty for now, but will contain calls to your test cases.